Molly Toomey, MSW

 what to expect

 I've had the honor of helping hundreds of people over the years.
-People I've worked with have expressed feeling:
+My clients have expressed feeling:

-• More able to ask for help and to receive care
+More able to ask for help, to be open, and to receive care

 I'd love to help you too!
 Book a free, confidential 30-minute call and we can see if we're a good fit.